martincf/lightbox/_posts/2018-09-16-event-lith-printing.md

 ## What you will need

 Just one thing; a fully developed roll of 35mm or medium format black and white film ready to print from.
+Paper will be provided on the day.

 ## Schedule for the day